alan-turing-institute/chance-water-distribution/README.md

 2. Install the python requirements: `pip install -r requirements.txt`
 3. Download data modules: `git submodule update --init --recursive`
 4. Run bokeh server from top dir of the repo: `bokeh serve --show water`

+### Docker version

+1. Pull from Docker Hub: `docker pull turinginst/chance-water`
+2. Run the container `docker run -p 5006:5006 -it turinginst/chance-water`
+3. Open http://localhost:5006/water in a browser

+The image is [hosted on DockerHub](https://hub.docker.com/repository/docker/turinginst/chance-water/general) and is set to build from pushes to the master branch of this repo.